FaLzNaufal/Front-End-Programmer-Test-Bukit-Vista/README.md

 # Front-End-Programmer-Test-Bukit-Vista

 ## Description
 A page for guest to check their booking details and update their arrival time.
-It uses the ReactJS framework and isomorphic library.
+It uses ReactJS and isomorphic library.

 ## Requirements
 - [yarn](https://classic.yarnpkg.com/lang/en/docs/install/)